Forget Kermit’s self-doubts; families discover how much fun they can have within the Osa Peninsula biosphere.

 Rates range according to the seasons – High, Christmas, Green and Super Green.
 Rates in the casitas include breakfast and dinner.
 In the Club Rooms, rates include breakfast and guests can purchase a meal plan.
 The Beach House, a multi-room villa offers three bedrooms and a full kitchen; a meal plan is also available.
 In addition to the dining facilities in the Rancho, there is a restaurant, “The Pearl of the Osa,” located right on the beach that is open for breakfast, lunch and dinner.

-Animal Conservation Programs
+Animal Conservation Programs on the Osa Peninsula

 Another feature of the beach on the property is the Iguana Lodge’s turtle hatchery, part of the Save the Osa Turtle Project.
 The Cleavers are in negotiations with the Costa Rican government for permits to continue this project.
 The nests are protected from predators by fencing, and patrolling guards provided by the lodge.
 From May through December guests have the opportunity to see mother turtles laying their eggs on the beach and in another season, at sunrise, watch the babies hatch.
 I am so lucky to have had this chance, and it was awesome.
 I held a tiny, just born turtle in my hand and set it out to waddle down the beach into the water.
 In time, it is programmed to return to lay its own eggs on the shores of Iguana Lodge.